jyboudreau/alarmist-rollup/README.md

 ## Contributing

-Run lint, tests, build, etc before pushing/submitting PRs
+Run lint, format and tests etc before pushing/submitting PRs

-- `npm test` - lint and test
-- `npm run build` - run tests then build
-- `npm run watch` - watch for changes and run build
+- `yarn test` - Run tests for the project.
-- `npm run ci` - run build and submit coverage to coveralls
+- `yarn format` - Enforce prettier formatting.
+- `yarn lint` - Lint the project with standardjs rules.
+- `yarn verify` - Test, format and lint all in one.
-- `npm start` - watch for changes and build, lint, test, etc in parallel with alarmist
+- `yarn start` - Watch for changes lint, test, etc in parallel with alarmist.
+- `yarn ci` - Run `verify` and submit coverage to coveralls.
+- `yarn example:monitor` - Run the example project's monitor with alarmist and alarmist-rollup.